-Let us now discuss the practical effect of our attack on the optical PUF introduced by Pappu [20] and Pappu et al. [21].
-The authors use a cuboid-shaped plastic token of size $1 \text{ cm} \times 1 \text{ cm} \times 2.5 \text{ mm}$ , in which thousands of light scattering small spheres are distributed randomly.
-They analyze the number of applicable, decorrelated challenge-response pairs in their set-up, arriving at a figure of $2.37 \cdot 10^{10}$ [21].
-Brzuska et al. assume that these challenges are encoded in a set of the form $\{0,1\}^{\lambda}$ , in which case $\lambda = \lceil \log_2 2.37 \cdot 10^{10} \rceil = 35$ .
-If this number of $2^{35}$ is reduced quadratically by virtue of Lemma 3, we obtain on the order of $2 \cdot 2^{18} = 5.2 \cdot 10^5$ CRPs that must be read out by an adversary in order to cheat.
-It is clear that even dedicated measurement setups for optical PUFs cannot realize the MHz rates of the electrical example in the last section.
-But even assuming mild read-out rates of 10 CRPs or 100 CRPs per second, we still arrive at small read-out times of $5.2 \cdot 10^4$ sec or $5.2 \cdot 10^3$ sec, respectively.
-This is between 14.4 hours (for 10 CRPs per second) or 87 minutes (for 100 CRPs per second).
+Let us now discuss the practical effect of our attack on the optical PUF introduced by Pappu [23] and Pappu et al. [24].
+The authors use a cuboid-shaped plastic token of size 1 cm ×1 cm ×2.5 mm, in which thousands of light scattering small spheres are distributed randomly.
+They analyze the number of applicable, decorrelated challenge-response pairs in their set-up, arriving at a figure of 2.37×10^{10} [24].
+Brzuska et al. assume that these challenges are encoded in a set of the form $\{0, 1\}^{\lambda}$, in which case $\lambda = \lceil \log_2 2.37 \times 10^{10} \rceil = 35$.
+If this number of 235 is reduced quadratically by virtue of Lemma 3, we obtain on the order of $2 \times 2^{18} = 5.2 \times 10^5$ CRPs that must be read out by an adversary to cheat.
+It is clear that even dedicated measurement set-ups for optical PUFs cannot realize the MHz rates of the electrical example in the last section.
+But even assuming mild read-out rates of 10 or 100 CRPs per second, we still arrive at small read-out times of 5.2×10^4 or 5.2×10^3 s, respectively.
+This is between 14.4 h (for 10 CRPs per second) or 87 min (for 100 CRPs per second).
 If a malicious receiver holds the PUF for such a time frame before the protocol starts (which is impossible to control or prevent for the honest players), he can break the protocol's security.

 Can the situation be cleared by simply scaling the optical PUF to larger sizes?
 Unfortunately, also an asymptotic analysis of the situation shows the same picture.
-All variable parameters of the optical PUF [21, 20, 16] are the x-y-coordinate of the incident laser beam and the spatial angle $\Theta$ under which the laser hits the token.
-This leads to a merely cubic complexity in the three-dimensional diameter d of the cuboid scattering token. $^2$ Given our attack, this implies that the adversary must only read out $O(d^{1.5})$ challenges in order to cheat in Protocols 1 and 2.
-If only the independent challenges are considered, the picture is yet more drastic: As shown in [31], the PUF has at most a quadratic number of independent challenges in d.
+All variable parameters of the optical PUF [17,23,24] are the x-ycoordinate of the incident laser beam and the spatial angle Θ under which the laser hits the token.
+This leads to a merely cubic complexity in the three-dimensional diameter d of the cuboid scattering token.2 Given our attack, this implies that the adversary must only read out $O(d^{1.5})$ challenges to cheat in Protocols 1 and 2.
+If only the independent challenges are considered, the picture is yet more drastic: as shown in [37], the PUF has at most a quadratic number of independent challenges in d.
 This reduces to a merely linear number of CRPs which the adversary must read out in our attack.
-Finally, we remark that scaling up the size of the PUF also quickly reaches its limits under practical aspects: The token considered by Pappu et al. [21,20] has an area of 1 cm $\times$ 1 cm.
-In order to slow down the quadratic attack merely by a factor of 10, a token of area $10 \text{ cm} \times 10 \text{ cm}$ would have to be used.
+Finally, we remark that scaling up the size of the PUF also quickly reaches its limits under practical aspects: the token considered by Pappu et al. [23,24] has an area of 1 cm \times 1 cm.
+To slow down the quadratic attack merely by a factor of 10, a token of area 10 cm × 10 cm would have to be used.
 Such a token is too large to even fit onto a smart card.